hancockki/hakuna_fermata/README.md

 When I think of music to relax to, I think of post rock.
 I discovered the genre when I was having problems falling and staying asleep in high school and was simultaneously trying to expand my music taste.
 While post-rock may sound abrasive to the new listener, with a good pair of headphones and open ears, one will surely find it to be an engaging listening experience!
 Post rock doesn't immediately sound relaxing, but I find that it does help me fall asleep at night!

-## My generated piece
+## A Long Season of Swans
 For my piece, I decided to sample from existing post-rock songs to create a new song!
-I also layered on top additional chords to add to the song and get practice with some music theory (which I've never done before!)
+I also layered on top additional chords to add to the song and get practice with some music theory (which I've never done before!).
+I called my piece **A Long Season of Swans** as it combines all my inspiration.
 The songs I sampled from are (all credit goes to the artists!)
 1. *A Piece of the Sky* by Swans
 I mainly used the crackling sounds in the beginning and a few parts in the middle that get more intense.
 This song is ~20 minutes long so I only used a few sections!